top of page

 10. Leveraging Government Support for Startups

-The Hong Kong government offers various programs to support startups, such as:
+Hong Kong offers tailored support for startups, including:

-● Hong Kong Science and Technology Parks (HKSTP) initiatives
+• Hong Kong Science & Technology Parks (HKSTP) incubation schemes

 Conclusion: Partnering with Mirr Asia for a Seamless Start